philworthington/Scratch/README.md

 This repo can be used as a guide to set up a custom authentication system.

-## Configuration

-This block of text should explain how to configure your application:

-`rails generate my_example_gem:install`

 ## Authors

 * Phil Worthington (https://github.com/philworthington)